configcat/docs/website/docs/targeting/comparison-based-targeting/overview.md

 Comparison-based targeting allows you to define targeting rules for feature flags.
 This way you can target a specific user group with a specific feature.
 Using this feature you will be able to set different feature flag or setting values for different users in your application (based on the conditions you specify).

-## How to add a targeting rule?
+## How to add a Targeting Rule?

 *TODO - add screenshot and steps*

-## How does it work? - Anatomy of a targeting rule
+## How does it work? - Anatomy of a Targeting Rule

 A targeting rule has two parts: the IF part and the THEN part.